spatie/laravel-image-optimizer/README.md

 app(Spatie\ImageOptimizer\OptimizerChain::class)->optimize($pathToImage);
 ```

-The package also contains [a middleware](https://github.com/spatie/laravel-image-optimizer/blob/master/README.md#using-the-middleware) to automatically optimizer all images in an request.
+The package also contains [a middleware](https://github.com/spatie/laravel-image-optimizer/blob/master/README.md#using-the-middleware) to automatically optimize all images in an request.

 Don't use Laravel you say?
 No problem!
 Just use the underlying [spatie/image-optimizer](https://github.com/spatie/image-optimizer) directly.